Young Americans are raising alarms about the state of U.S. democracy in a new poll

 The poll also raises some significant concerns about the mental health of those between the ages of 18-29 in the United States.
 The poll found that more than half (51%) of young Americans reported "feeling down, depressed, or hopeless" at times, and roughly a quarter reported thoughts of self-harm over a two-week period.

-A majority of 18-29 year olds also reported that the coronavirus pandemic has changed them, with 14% saying that they had become a "very different person."
+A majority of 18- to 29-year-olds also reported that the coronavirus pandemic has changed them, with 14% saying that they had become a "very different person."
 Young Democrats were more likely than young Republicans to say that the pandemic had changed them.

 But overall, a majority said the pandemic has had a negative impact on their life.
 On that issue, there is no partisan divide: 51% of Democrats, 51% of Republicans and 52% of independents all say the pandemic has had a negative impact on their life.